Junaid Hussain

 Junaid Hussain (c.
-1994 – 25 August 2015) was a British black hat hacker and propagandist under the nom de guerre of Abu Hussain al-Britani who supported the Islamic State of Iraq and the Levant (ISIL).
+1994 – 25 August 2015) was a British black hat hacker and propagandist under the nom de guerre of Abu Hussain al-Britani who supported the Islamic State (IS).
 Hussain, who was raised in Birmingham in a family originally from Pakistan, was jailed in 2012 for hacking Tony Blair's accounts and posting his personal information online.
 Hussain left the UK around 2013 for Syria.

-Hussain was assassinated in 2015 via airstrike.
+Hussain was killed in 2015 via airstrike.

 Hacking and propagandizing

 Hussain was known as TriCk from the disbanded hacking group TeaMp0isoN.
 He was a key figure in a group of Islamist computer hackers who call themselves the Cyber Caliphate.
 The Islamist hackers were involved in defacing French websites during the 2015 Île-de-France attacks and the Twitter feeds of the U.S. Central Command, Newsweek and the International Business Times.
 The group is believed to have been behind the use of a spearphishing attack that exposed identities of rebel media groups.

-In March 2015, Hussain released a list of U.S. military personnel requesting that ISIL followers execute people on the list.
+In March 2015, Hussain released a list of U.S. military personnel requesting that IS followers execute people on the list.
 While Hussain claimed to have breached US Department of Defense servers, the FBI assessed that the list was cobbled together from news articles, social media posts, and public records.

 Hussain was in online contact with one of the gunmen behind the Curtis Culwell Center attack of May 2015.
 Before the incident, an attacker posted online statements on Twitter, in which he requested others to follow Hussain's account.
 After the shooting occurred, Hussain wrote: "Allahu Akbar!!!!
 2 of our brothers just opened fire."